 ).
 It's easy too -- no cover crops, double-digging, or bird netting.

 IPM moves inside

-Remember the IPM acronym for year-round plant care—PAMS?
+indoors.
+Remember the IPM acronym for year-round plant care -- PAMS?

-“P” is for prevention, which means keeping the soil moist enough for happy roots, but not so moist that it will attract pests.
-If you do get critters like fungus gnats, try adding a Gnat Stix for Houseplants.
+, which means keeping the soil moist enough for happy roots, but not so moist that it will attract pests.
+If you do get critters like fungus gnats

 Best bets in house plants

 To get the latest scoop on house plants